Hunter-171/music-preview-fetcher/README.md

 # audio-preview-fetcher
-Gets music previews from apple music through genius.com as a developer friendly API
+Gets music previews from apple music through genius.com as a developer friendly python API.
+Can be used to add music previews to your own applications, examples include music guessing games and lyrical encyclopedias.

+## Example

 **example.py**
 ```py